pinchbv/floor/floor/README.md

 #### Limitations
 - Only methods annotated with `@insert`, `@update` and `@delete` trigger `Stream` emissions.
   Inserting data by using the `@Query()` annotation doesn't.
-- It is not possible to return a `Stream` if the function queries a database view.
+- It is now possible to return a `Stream` if the function queries a database view.
+But it will fire on **any** `@update`, `@insert`, `@delete` events in the whole database, which can get quite taxing on the runtime.
+Please add it only if you know what you are doing!
   This is mostly due to the complexity of detecting which entities are involved in a database view.

 ### Transactions